MiddelkoopT/skc-workshop-2024/Notes.md

     * Under "Workspace"
       * Set "Restore .RData into workspace at startup" to "No"
       * Set "Save workspace to .RData on exit" to "No"
-      * Set "Always save histroy" to "No"
+      * Set "Always save history" to "No"
       * Click "Ok"
   * Setup Git
     * This needs to be done only once when you create a "new project".